VedAstro/VedAstro/README.md

 This project is an effort to change that.

 # 🎂 9 Years Old
-The first line of code for this project was written in 2014.
+The first line of code for this project was written in late 2014 at Itä-Pasila.
 Back then it was a simple desktop software, with no UI and only text display.
 With continued support from users, this project has steadily developed to what it is today.
 Helping people from all over the world.